edanshin/toy-robot-go/README.md

 ### Design
 Object-oriented approach has been used for the development of this application.

-- Package "robot" contains all the functions necessary for robot's functionality (Place, Move, Left, Right, Report).
+- robot.go contains all the functions necessary for robot's functionality (Place, Move, Left, Right, Report).
-- Package "processor" is responsible for reading and executing commands from console input.
+- processor.go is responsible for reading and executing commands from console input.
 - The file "main.go" is responsible for program execution.

 ### Development tools